aubreyrjones/nos_link/readme.md

 This is an assembling linker, or linking assembler, for the 0x10c DCPU-16 v1.7.

 It accepts Notch-style assembly code.
 You may specify as many assembly files as you wish, and they will be linked and assembled into a single binary.
+At the moment, linking only really means that cross-module references are resolved properly and that local and hidden variables are mangled into a coherent symbol table.

 References and symbols are tracked.
 As the core stabilizes, this will allow for several powerful optimizations and features.

+For example, the linking phase will soon include removal of unused code (specifically functions and data blocks).
+And eventually nos_link (with an appropriate loader) will build overlayed modules with automatic disk paging.

 Prerequisites
 -------------
-You'll need Ruby 1.9+.
+You'll need Ruby 1.9.1+.
 Or jRuby 1.6+ in 1.9 mode.
 They should operate identically, but the startup time on jRuby is much longer than the time it takes to actually link and assemble a program.

 If you're running apt-based linux, here is the basic recipe to get up to speed.
 This may not be the ideal way to install this stuff, but it's the easiest. rpm- or source-based distros will use basically the same approach.
+Note that your package names may be slightly different for the ruby install.

-    > sudo apt-get install ruby1.9 rubygems1.9
+    > sudo apt-get install ruby1.9-full rubygems1.9
     > sudo gem install treetop polyglot

 On windows, I'm not entirely sure what to do.
-But, you need to install ruby from http://www.ruby-lang.org.
+But, you need to install ruby 1.9.1+ from http://www.ruby-lang.org.
 And you need to install http://rubygems.org.

 If you're a ruby or nos hacker, or on OSX, I strongly suggest you install and use RVM.
 On OSX, this may be required to get a good ruby
 1.9 implementation. http://rvm.io